Detection, investigation and prosecution

 Activities of the Financial Administration

-The FURS carried out 6,439 inspections of undeclared work, including inspections of employment of third-country nationals.
-Illegal employment of third-country nationals was detected at 62 employers for a total of 84 third-country nationals.
-Most irregularities relating to the illegal employment of third-country nationals were found in the sectors of construction (F), accommodation and food service activities (I), and trade (G).
+In 2024, Furs carried out 6,415 inspections of undeclared work, which also included inspections of the employment of third-country nationals.
+Illegal employment of third-country nationals was detected in 83 employers, involving a total of 99 third-country nationals.
+The most common irregularities relating to the illegal employment of third-country nationals were found in the construction (F) and transport (H) sections, in manufacturing (C) and in accommodation and food service activities (I).